-Route 70 will be realigned from Campo Street, Spruce Avenue, and North Solano Drive to North Valley Drive and Hoagland Drive to provide bi-directional service along segments served by existing Route 50.
-Similar to Route 60, this route provides east-west connectivity between centrally-located neighborhoods, grocery stores, and schools.
+Route 70 will be realigned from Campo Street, Spruce Avenue, and North Solano Drive to North Valley Drive, Hoagland Drive, East Madrid, North Solano to provide bi-directional service along segments served by existing Route 50.
+Similar to Route 60, this route provides east-west connectivity between centrally-located neighborhoods, grocery stores, schools, the New Mexico Department of Health office and the Hadley Sports Complex.
 Route 70 will terminate at the Walmart on Walton Boulevard and no longer serve Mesilla Valley Mall.